 Link can climb any cliff, any wall, practically any surface.
 Instead of following predetermined paths, you ford your own way over mountains, through valleys, over canyons to reach new destinations.
 Combine that with the paraglider that you receive at the beginning of the game, and you can make short work of long distances by cutting a path through the sky.
 These actions are limited only by your stamina gauge, which, at the beginning of the game, can feel brutally insufficient.
 But as you acquire more stamina, the feeling of conquering the landscape with your own two, virtual hands is immensely freeing, and hopefully, other open world game designers are taking note.

 But this open world design is only one half of this new reinvention of Zelda.
 The other half is the survivalism infused into the game’s bones.
 Despite people’s chagrin, the comparison to Dark Souls is apt.
 This game can be unforgiving.
 Combat encounters can punish you.
-Every weapon – outside the Master Sword – has limited durability, making you hunt for your next trusty blade.
+Every weapon – outside the Master Sword – has limited durability, making you always on the hunt for your next trusty blade.
 Environments can be brutal – from pouring rain to freezing cold to Death Mountain that literally sets you on fire.
 If you have a metal weapon equipped during a thunderstorm, you’ll be electrocuted.
 If you try using a bomb while on Death Mountain, it’ll immediately catch fire and explode.

 The game wants you to learn its systems, and it will ply the pressure on you until you bend to its tutelage.
 It can be extremely frustrating and extremely rewarding.
 How you felt about these last few sentences tells you whether this game is for you, because this isn’t a traditional Zelda game.
 It’s a mea culpa of the complacency of the Zelda franchise.